marle3003/mokapi/docs/javascript-api/mokapi-kafka/produce.md

 ---
 # produce( [args] )

-Send a single message to a Kafka topic.
+Sends a Kafka message to a Kafka topic.

 | Parameter       | Type   | Description                                                                                               |
 |-----------------|--------|-----------------------------------------------------------------------------------------------------------|